Richmond Hill, Leeds: History

 Richmond Hill developed as a residential and industrial area during the late-18th and 19th centuries.
-The housing in the area was originally small cottages, but during the industrial revolution many streets of back-to-back terrace houses were built to house the influx of workers.
+The housing in the area was originally small cottages, but during the Industrial Revolution many streets of back-to-back terrace houses were built to house the influx of workers.
 Upper Accommodation Road is the historic heart of the area with some of the more historic buildings on the west side and newer ones on the east.
 A Leeds Industrial Co-operative building from 1902 is on a corner with East Park Road.
 In the 20th century much of the housing stock was updated with schemes such as the Saxton Gardens.
 The Saxton Gardens estate has since been redeveloped by Urban Splash to create 410 homes, allotments and the largest communal garden in the city.

 Four churches were built in the area.
 On top of the hill is the Anglican Parish Church of St Saviour, a Grade I listed building built in 1845, founded by Edward Bouverie Pusey.
 Nearby is the redundant Roman Catholic Mount St Mary's Church (opened 1857, closed 1989).
 It was built to serve the Irish community which had come to live in the area (then slum housing and industry known as The Bank) by the 1850s, and was considered to be the largest parish church in Europe.
 Mount St Mary's Catholic High School originates from a convent school to serve the same community.
 On York Road, All Saints Church, (now closed) was built in 1980 to replace an earlier and larger church of the same name.
 Newbourne Methodist Church, designed by the architects Charlton and Crowther, Leeds, opened in 1971 and is located on Upper Accommodation Road.
 The church occupies part of the site of the former Bourne Primitive Methodist Chapel, which was opened in 1878.

 The former Leeds (Richmond Hill) Circuit of the Methodist Church later became part of the Leeds East Circuit, which merged with Leeds North-East Circuit in September 2013.
 The circuit's records are now held by the West Yorkshire Archive Service.

-In May 2012 it was reported that the area has one of the highest teenage pregnancy rates in the United Kingdom, with one in ten girls in the area becoming pregnant by the age of 18.